 The good news is that antimicrobial resistance is starting to get attention at the highest political levels, says Professor Hoffman.
 We can achieve real progress by working together across countries and using the full range of international legal mechanisms.

-The articles are available online.
 Series preparation was supported by the Dag Hammarskjöld Foundation, the Norwegian Institute of Public Health and ReAct Action on Antibiotic Resistance.

 Media Relations Officer